AishwaryaCodes/Aish-nasa-dashboard/README.md

 ### Tech stack
 1) Backend: Fastify VS Express
-Fastify was a good fit because schema-first routes make validation + OpenAPI/Swagger straightforward.
+Fastify was a good fit because schema-first routes make Validation + OpenAPI/Swagger straightforward.
 Express would also work, but would require more manual wiring.
 </br>

 2) Frontend: React (no Next.js per requirement)